The Story of Andy’s Cap

 I felt that there needed to be a symbol … a flag, a brand, a mark for colonialists and their offspring to use as a statement of allyship with those native to this land.
 I came up with, what I called at the time, “Inspired Canadian”.
 At the centre of the mark is a red maple leaf on a white background.
 This represents colonial interests in North America.
 Around it are orange, green, and blue circles.
 The green and blue on the outside represent the land and water and the orange between them and the maple leaf represents Indigenous People, protecting land and water from colonial interests.

 I explored setting it up as a commercial interest, starting small and building to a full range of branded products but for whatever reason, it never caught on.
 For me, it’s like wearing an orange shirt every day rather than just on September 30 and maybe that’s just too much for most people.
-However, I believe that there are more people like me and so I decided to put it back out in the world.
-Not to make money, but to make a difference.
-I am starting by giving away five hundred patches, stickers and postcards free of charge to like minded people.
-Hopefully that won’t be the end of it.

 For Canadians and allies who: